cuvva/terms/privacy.md

 We're Cuvva Limited (Cuvva, we, our, us).
 We're authorised and regulated by the Financial Conduct Authority (FCA) under number 690273.
 And we're registered with the Information Commissioner's Office under number ZA056769.

 If you have any questions about our handling of personal information, the best way to speak with us is usually in the app.
-Otherwise, you can email us at [privacy@cuvva.com](mailto:privacy@cuvva.com), or write to us at 3 Angel Square, London, EC1V 1NY.
+Otherwise, you can email us at [privacy@cuvva.com](mailto:privacy@cuvva.com), or write to us at Cuvva Limited, 6th Floor, Senna Building, Gorsuch Place, London, E2 8JF.

 You can also contact our Data Protection Officer (DPO) - Aphaia Ltd. They can be contacted by email at dpo@aphaia.co.uk, or you can write to them at Aphaia Ltd, Eagle House, 163 City Road, London, EC1V 1NR.
 It can take a few days to process requests directed to Aphaia, so you might want to send the request to us directly.